jqpe/junat.live/README.md

 ## Architecture

 Yarn Workspaces with [Turborepo](https://turborepo.org/) is used to keep internal packages in sync.
-Each of the packages have their own suite of automated tests that can be ran from the root or the package.
+Each of the packages have their own suite of automated tests that can be run from the workspace root or the package in question.

 The backend currently consists of a headless CMS (Directus) that is used to localize the site for Finnish, English and Swedish.